 The Israeli government on Sunday approved a five-year, 3.2 billion shekel ($843 million) plan to invest in the residents of eastern Jerusalem.

-Following the Cabinet meeting, Prime Minister Benjamin Netanyahu presented the program to reduce economic and social disparities in the eastern section of Israel’s capital city.
+Following the Cabinet meeting, Israeli Prime Minister Benjamin Netanyahu presented the program to reduce economic and social disparities in the eastern section of Israel’s capital city.

 “We brought a decision in favor of the residents of east Jerusalem.
 A decision that will change the face of the city of Jerusalem, that will bring about a massive development of infrastructure, health, welfare, personal security, employment and an increase in the number of entitled to [high school] matriculation certificates,” Netanyahu said.